matiasgalvez/E2E-Assessment/README.md

 2.Clone repository.

-3.Run "npm install" in terminal standing in root of repository to install dependencies.
+3.Run "npm install" in terminal standing in src folder to install dependencies.

-4.To open cypress UI to run tests, in terminal standing in root of directory, run "npm run cypress-ui".
+4.To open cypress UI to run tests, in terminal standing in src folder, run "npm run cypress-ui".

 5.In Cypress UI click "Run 2 integration specs"